Veropedia

+The site was discontinued in 2009.

 History

-Veropedia was started by a group of experienced Wikipedia editors, including founder Daniel Wool, who had prior experience editing a variety of reference works including Encyclopedia of the Peoples of the World and was an employee of the Wikimedia Foundation until spring 2007.
-By November 2007, roughly 100 Wikipedia editors were involved in the project.
-The help of academics who had worked on Wikipedia was also being sought.
+Veropedia was started in October 2007, by a group of experienced Wikipedia editors, including founder Daniel Wool, who had prior experience editing a variety of reference works including Encyclopedia of the Peoples of the World and was a former co-ordinator at the Wikimedia Foundation, the parent organization of Wikipedia.

+By November, around 100 Wikipedia editors were involved in the project.
+Veropedia sought the help of academics who had worked on Wikipedia.

 An explanatory page on the site stated that similar projects in languages other than English might be launched; it distinguished Veropedia from "expert-driven" wikis such as Citizendium.